Pennsylvania Turnpike Reconstruction Management

 The first two projects were “early action” replacements of two overpass bridges: Marsh Run Road and Old York Road.
 To accommodate a six-lane configuration, both bridges were replaced in 2013 with two-span precast-concrete spread box-beam bridges.

 The third project included construction of approximately 2.5 acres of wetland mitigation and approximately 3,000 linear feet of stream relocation or enhancement.
-The bulk of the project was graded or mitigated in 2015; final planting occurred in 2016.

 This five-year reconstruction delivered various environmental benefits, including wetland mitigation, stream enhancement, and a reduction of vehicle emissions through on-site recycling of concrete slabs for subbase.